-Recovering from a heart attack can be a slow and gradual process.
+Recovering from a heart attack can be a gradual process.
+It depends on the severity of the heart attack and other factors, such as a person's age.

-- Physical activity: It is vital that a recovering heart attack patient tries to stay active.
-However, it is important that any exercise program is devised by a specialist.
+- Resuming physical activity: it is vital that a recovering heart attack patient stays active.
+However, a specialist should design any exercise program for them.

-- Going back to work: When a heart attack patient can go back to work depends on various factors including the severity of the heart attack and the type of job.
-It is vital that people do not rush back to work.
+- Returning to work: the appropriate time for someone to go back to work depends on various factors, including the severity of the heart attack and the type of job they do.
+It is vital not to rush back to work.

-- Depression: About 20 percent of heart attack patients go on to have a major episode of depression not long afterward.
-Heart attack patients who feel depressed or anxious should tell their doctors immediately.
+- A period of depression: many people who have had a heart attack experience depression not long afterward.
+Those who feel depressed or anxious should tell their doctors.

-- Driving: Experts advise that a person refrains from driving for at least 4 weeks after a heart attack.
+- Driving again: experts advise that a person refrains from driving for at least 4 weeks after a heart attack.

 Complications after a heart attack

-- Arrhythmias - the heart beats irregularly, either too fast or too slowly.
-Most patients, with time, will return to regular rhythms.
+- Arrhythmias: the heart beats irregularly, either too fast or too slowly.

-- Cardiogenic shock - the patient's blood pressure suddenly drops dangerously.
-The heart cannot supply enough blood for the body to work adequately.
+- Cardiogenic shock: a person's blood pressure drops suddenly and the heart cannot supply enough blood for the body to work adequately.

-- Hypoxemia - levels of blood oxygen become too low.
+- Hypoxemia: levels of oxygen in the blood become too low.

-- Pulmonary edema - fluid accumulation in and around the lungs.
+- Pulmonary edema: fluid accumulates in and around the lungs.

-- DVT (deep vein thrombosis) - the deep veins of the legs and pelvis develop blood clots which either block or interrupt the flow of blood in the vein.
+- DVT or deep vein thrombosis: the deep veins of the legs and pelvis develop blood clots that either block or interrupt the flow of blood in the vein.

-- Myocardial rupture - the heart attack damages the wall of the heart.
-This increases the risk of a heart wall rupture.
+- Myocardial rupture: the heart attack damages the wall of the heart, meaning an increased risk of a heart wall rupture.